Blue Mountains

 Investigation of the Blue Mountains dams and catchment commenced in July, following Sydney Water testing which detected PFAS at levels below the Australian Drinking Water Guidelines at the Cascade water filtration plant.

-Early water quality results indicate Medlow Dam is impacted by slightly elevated levels of PFAS.
-WaterNSW has disconnected Medlow Dam and Greaves Creek Dam from supply as a precautionary measure while investigations continue.
+Early water quality results indicated Medlow Dam is impacted by elevated levels of PFAS.
+WaterNSW disconnected Medlow Dam and Greaves Creek Dam from supply as a precautionary measure while investigations continue.
 The outcome of the investigation will inform the next steps WaterNSW will take to further mitigate risk.

 Jump to section: What is being done?